 Noadiah was one of several false prophets during Nehemiah's time (Nehemiah 6:14).
 In the New Testament, Elymas was a sorcerer who confronted the apostle Paul on the island of Cyprus (Acts 13:6).
 Jezebel was an active teacher who promoted immorality in the church at Thyatira (Revelation 2:20).

-God has many things to say about those who teach lies.
-Jesus gave us warning about how these teachers come to us in disguise, seeming to be gentle creatures when they are, in fact, very dangerous people (Matthew 7:15).
-Christ himself told us that we can detect who are false prophets by their fruits, meaning by what they teach compared to the Bible (Matthew 7:16).
+God has many things to say about teachers who teach lies.
+Jesus warned his listeners about how false teachers can come in disguise, seeming to be harmless when they are actually spiritually dangerous (Matthew 7:15).
+He also revealed that we can detect those promoting lies by their fruits, meaning by what they teach compared to Scripture (Matthew 7:16).